imos64/docker-kubernetes-course/34_https_pod_certmanager_letsencrypt/Readme.md

-# Encrypting Pod to Pod communication using TLS certificates with Cert Manager
+# Encrypting Pod to Pod traffic using TLS certificates with Cert Manager

 In this lab we will secure pod to pod communication using `TLS certificates`.
 The TLS certificate will be generated using `Cert-Manager`.